IdealYuvi/Dijkstra-Pathfinding-Visualizer/README.md

 # Dijkstra-Pathfinding-Viusalizer
-Welcome to my Pathfinding Visualizer!
-Here, we visualize the father of pathfinding algorithms; Dijkstra's Algorithm, which guarantees the shortest path.
+This is a visualization tool for Dijkstra's Pathfinding Algorithm, which guarantees the shortest path.
 You can access it here: https://idealyuvi.github.io/Dijkstra-Pathfinding-Visualizer/